 Producers are often considered the "nucleus" of a project.
 They know everything that's happening and are excellent communicators.
 They're able to speak to talent, crew, and most importantly, the client, to keep all parties informed of their responsibilities and expectations.
 They have extreme attention to detail and see the 'bigger picture' amongst the project's day-to-day.

 The production company producer is key to building and maintaining a positive relationship between all of the parties responsible for a video project's success.
 They're great team leaders, communicators, and organizers, with an eye for creativity and a knack for visual storytelling.
-At Rock Shore, our producers are trusted members of our team and partners to manage your video project successfully.
+At Rock Shore Media, our producers are trusted members of our team and partners to manage your video project successfully.

 To learn more about Rock Shore's planning, execution, and post-production process and how we can help you with your next video project, click here to schedule a discovery call with our team today.